2/20/2025

 Lucas Bermont

 Thank you.
-Yes, I just want to get back to nitrogen.
-So I mean prior to the war, the top of the cost curve there was about 40 percent below where the European gas outlook is for this year.
-So now with sort of talk of things maybe normalizing there, did you walk us through your range of outcomes behind you seeing the cost curve kind of responding if we have a resolution there to the war in Europe?
+Yes, I just want to go back to nitrogen.
+So I mean, prior to the war, the top of the cost curve there was about 40% below where the European gas outlook is for this year.
+So now with sort of talk of things maybe normalizing there, could you walk us through your range of outcomes for how you see the cost curve kind of responding if we have a resolution there to the war in Europe?
+Thanks.

 speaker